LIONS FOUNDATION OF CANADA DOG GUIDES

 Intestinal worms can affect the entire family.
 Find out what they are, how they’re transmitted, if they’re harmful and how to protect your family.

 WHAT ARE INTESTINAL WORMS?

 Intestinal worms are parasites that can live and grow inside your dog’s intestinal tract.
 The most common types of worms in Canada are roundworms and hookworms.

-Most dogs show no signs once they’ve been infected.
+Most dogs show no signs once they’ve been infested.
 However, some may experience vomiting, loss of appetite, or severe weight loss.
-Heavy infections in young puppies can even be deadly.
+Heavy infestations in young puppies can even be deadly.

 Because intestinal worms can also pass from pets to people, it’s important to make sure your dog or puppy is protected.

 HOW DO DOGS AND PUPPIES GET INTESTINAL WORMS?

 Roundworms and hookworms start off as eggs.
 Infested dogs can contaminate soil, sand and other outdoor areas with worm eggs through their feces.
 When your dog is in a contaminated area, they can accidentally pick up these eggs which then mature into adult worms inside their body.

 Because intestinal worm eggs are microscopic in size, it can be difficult to know if you or your dogs are in a contaminated area.

 Dogs of any age can get roundworms and hookworms, but puppies under one year of age are especially vulnerable.